An arbitrary external user can influence the frequency of vault upgrades.

 Do not enforce which vaults should be deposited into based upon conditions which can be influenced by untrusted parties.

-Always ensure a nontrivial minimum deposit is returned via getVaultDepositLimits()
+Always ensure a nontrivial minimum deposit is returned via getVaultDepositLimits(), never allow this to be 0.

 The contest is live.
 Earn rewards by submitting a finding.